-I know, we can’t always prevent.
+I know, we can’t always prevent any bad habit from happening.
 That just isn’t possible.
 But that needs to be our first effort.

 The idea of prevention also isn’t new to this blog.
 I have several articles that discuss the concept of prevention.

 You can learn how to prevent tantrums and mis-behavior by reading Ask & Tell.
 You can prevent unwanted behavior from escalating with the tips found in A Simple One-Liner To Keep Your Preschooler On Track.

 Get your child in the habit of accepting what mom has to say by teaching “Yes Mom.”
 Another great trick for prevention is Training In Times of Non-conflict.

 Of course, the ultimate in prevention is to start your preventative thinking from day one.
 Both Babywise and The Baby Whisperer talk about this.
 I have a post inspired by thoughts from the Baby Whisperer called “Start As You Mean To Go On as a Parent.”

 I also have a post inspired by the -wise series titled “Why Prevention is a Powerful Parenting Tool.”